linode/docs/docs/platform/disk-images/disk-images-and-configuration-profiles/index.md

 ## Cloning Disks and Configuration Profiles

 You can *clone* disks and configuration profiles from one Linode to another, as long as both of the Linodes are on your account.
 This is an easy way to transfer your configuration between Linodes.

-To clone an entire Linode, which is a simple alternative to migrating your Linode to a different data center, see our [Clone Your Linode guide](/docs/platform/disk-images/clone-your-linode/).
+To clone an entire Linode, see our [Clone Your Linode guide](/docs/platform/disk-images/clone-your-linode/).
+Cloning a Linode is a simple alternative to migrating your Linode to a different data center.

 {{< note >}}
 We recommend that you power off your Linode first, and keep it powered off until your disks have completed the cloning process.